Installing SSL certificates

 We recommend most Zulip servers use Certbot.
 You’ll want something else if:

-- you need wildcard certificates (support from Let's Encrypt planned for January 2018); or
+you need wildcard certificates (support from Let’s Encrypt released in March 2018); or

 To enable the Certbot automation when first installing Zulip, just